Nasdaq plan for key stock exchange data draws rebuke from Bats

 | NEW YORK

-NEW YORK Bats Global Markets (BATS.Z) on Monday accused rival exchange operator Nasdaq Inc (NDAQ.O) of attempting to boost revenues by proposing a new feed for industry data essential to U.S. stock market operations.
+NEW YORK Bats Global Markets (BATS.Z) on Monday accused rival exchange operator Nasdaq Inc (NDAQ.O) of attempting to boost revenues by proposing a new network to access industry data essential to U.S. stock market operations.

 The data is related to systems called securities information processors, or SIPs, which consolidate all the stock quotes and last sales prices from the 13 U.S. stock exchanges.
 Regulators use the information to determine the best market prices, which brokers must give their clients when executing trades.